ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 You can change the number of GPUs on your virtual server after your initial order.
 But, that depends on how many GPUs you provisioned.
 You have one of the following options.

 - If one GPU is provisioned, you can add another GPU
-- If two GPUs are provisioned, you can fallback to one GPU
+- If two GPUs are provisioned, you can fall back to one GPU

 ### NVIDIA GRID
 {: #nvidia-grid}